-Purpose of the Incentive Award Plan.
-The Incentive Award Plan was designed to allow for flexibility to create compensation programs consistent with our pay-for-performance compensation philosophy.
-The purpose of the Incentive Award Plan is to provide stock and cash incentives to certain officers, employees, directors, consultants, and other service providers of us and our affiliates in order to stimulate their efforts toward our continued success and the creation of stockholder value; to encourage stock ownership by certain officers, employees, directors, consultants, and other service providers by providing them with a means to acquire a proprietary interest in the company or to receive compensation which is based upon appreciation in the value of our common stock; and to provide a means of attracting, rewarding and retaining officers, employees, directors, consultants, and other service providers.
-The Amended Plan was approved by our Board of Directors on April 5, 2023, subject to the further approval of the Amended Plan by our stockholders at the Annual Meeting.
+Background and Purpose of the Amended Plan

+The 2014 Plan was designed to allow for flexibility to create compensation programs consistent with our pay-for-performance compensation philosophy.
+The purpose of the 2014 Plan is to provide stock and cash incentives to certain employees, non-directors and consultants of us and our affiliates in order to stimulate their efforts toward our continued success and the creation of stockholder value; to encourage stock ownership by such service providers by providing them with a means to acquire a proprietary interest in the company or to receive compensation which is based upon appreciation in the value of our common stock; and to provide a means of attracting, rewarding and retaining officers, employees, directors, consultants, and other service providers.

-The Amended Plan provides for a variety of equity and equity-based awards, including the following: cash performance awards, incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock units, restricted stock awards and other stock-based awards.
+The Amended Plan provides for a variety of equity and equity-based awards, including the following: cash performance awards, incentive stock options, nonqualified stock options, stock appreciation rights ("SARs"), restricted stock units, restricted stock awards and other stock-based awards, including LTIP units, which are awards of units of limited partnership interest in the Operating Partnership.
+No grants have been made that are conditioned upon approval of the Amended Plan.